nosarthur/traj-infra-upgrade/docs/fundamentals.md

     * `fr.pos()`
     * `fr.time`
     * `fr.box`
-* If the data is dtr, you may be able to pull out more information
 * The function call `fr.vel()` is not guaranteed.
-XTC data will not have this, dtr data may not have it either.
+XTC data will not have this, DTR data may not have it either.
+* If the data is DTR, you may be able to pull out more (private) information such as `fr._frame().temperature`.
+Use with your own risk.

 ## minimum examples

-To read the cms input file
+To read the CMS input file
 ```python
 import schrodinger.application.desmond.packages.topo as topo